dadrian/dadrian.io/content/blog/posts/revocation-aint-no-thang.md

 So where does this leave us for revocation?
 There are two options:
 1. **Condense all revocation information down into something a browser vendor can ship daily.** CRLs are now required for all CAs.
-This is beneficial, as it functions as public documentation of all revocations, which is useful for analysis, but also provides a basis for browser vendors to preprocess revocations and ship condensed information to their clients.
+This is beneficial, as it functions as public documentation of all revocations.
+CRLs are both useful for analysis, and provide a basis for browser vendors to preprocess revocations and ship condensed information to their clients.
 Firefox does this via [CRLite][crlite].
 Safari has [Valid][safari-valid].
 Chrome does this by only shipping differential updates of revocations with the "key compromise" reason code[^6].
 None of these systems scale particularly well, meaning if there are too many concurrent revocations, no browser is capable of shipping all of them to all of their clients on a timely basis.
 2. **Short-lived certificates.** If certificate lifetimes are on par with former OCSP response validity windows (10 days), or better yet, browser revocation information update periods (24-48 hours), then any revocation information that can be provided within the web connectivity model is equivalent to knowing whether or not a certificate is unexpired.

-This is certainly not an ideal world, as it still leaves a roughly day long maximum compromise window for any certificate.
-However, it is the best possible end state under the current connectivity model.
-Not only is it the theoretical best, but we're also likely to achieve it.
+This is certainly not an ideal world, as it still leaves a roughly day-long maximum compromise window for any certificate.
+However, short-lived certificates are the best possible end state under the current connectivity model.
+Not only are they the theoretical best, but we're also likely to achieve it.
 The ecosystem has been slowly marching towards short-lived certificates over the last decade:

 - Certificate lifetimes were reduced to 39 months in 2015, 825 days in 2018, and
   then 398 days in 2020.
 More recently, certificate lifetimes are scheduled to